 That means you’re ready to begin writing, right?

-A theme is like the wooden studs hidden inside the walls of your house, or the steel beams that hold up a skyscraper.
+A theme is like the wooden studs hidden inside the walls of your house or the steel beams that hold up a skyscraper.
 Whether a building is tiny or huge, hugs the ground or soars into the sky, is balanced or crazily-shaped, it depends completely on its inner framework in order to stand.

 So does your book.
 It’s held together and given shape by its theme.

-This is true even with an autobiography, which seems like the easiest type of book to write because it’s a chronological presentation of the facts of your life.
+This is true even with an autobiography, which seems like the easiest type of book to write because it’s a chronological presentation of your life.
 But your life is actually a very complex topic.
 Just imagine the sheer number of facts you might relate: including all of them might produce a 4,000-page book that would bore the readers.
-Think about the many facts that are relevant but need to be placed into context to be understandable, and the relatively small number of facts that truly explain your life and point of view.
+Think about the many facts that are relevant but need to be placed into context to be understandable and the relatively small number of facts that truly explain your life and point of view.